 - Notable Managers: Cristo Valbuena (Diego Simeone), Jose Mourinho

-Long Ball Counter does not really need much overload in the midfield.
-Having a good defence with ball progression and long passing would work wonders.
+The Long Ball Counter does not really need much overload in the midfield.
+Having a good defense with ball progression and long passing would work wonders.
 So we suggest 5-2-3, 5-3-2 formations for Long Ball counters.

-- Notable Managers: E. Greening (David Moyes), Andrea Pirlo
+- Notable Managers: E. Greening (David Moyes), F. Helson (Sean Dyche)

 Not to be confused with the “Long Ball Counterattack“, the tactic doesn’t actually employ counter-attacking style.
 When the team recovers the ball from the opposition, the ball is played long targeting the main striker or central player.
 This is done with a little thought of chance creation.
 During an attack, the midfield is bypassed most of the time as long balls are played from the back, but are necessary for pressing and retrieving the ball.